librepath/sjxx/docs/0-1读书会/01英文版/01人生五大问题/text-5big.md

 As time went by, the longing increased.
 There is no doubt that the happiness of reuniting after a long separation was extremely strong then.
 We can find many such descriptions in ancient poems and verses.
-Nowadays, howev- er, if we miss someone, no matter how far he or she is, we can make a call right away, or meet each other through a webcam, or even go to see him or her by plane.
+Nowadays, however, if we miss someone, no matter how far he or she is, we can make a call right away, or meet each other through a webcam, or even go to see him or her by plane.
 Distance is no longer an insurmountable barrier, even oceans apart.
 Nevertheless, since it is easier to relieve, the suffering caused by longing will not be as intense as it was in old times anymore.
 Accordingly, the happiness arising from the reunion is lessened as well.
 Because we don’t understand the truth of life, we experience misery.
 But people often don’t see this, and think that chang- ing the world is an effective way to remove the afflictions.
 This biased view leads us to constantly improve our material conditions while invariably creating suffering for ourselves.
 To some extent, the speed by which we create problems is much faster than the progress we make to improve the world.
-Although people in modern society enjoy a high level of civ- ilization, they live a tiring life and experience more pressure than their ancestors.
+Although people in modern society enjoy a high level of civilization, they live a tiring life and experience more pressure than their ancestors.
 The reason for this is nothing but too many desires and afflictions.
 This is the root cause of life’s suffering.
 Only by eradicating harmful desires and afflictions from our heart can we finally remove the source of suffering and be liberated.
 Other religions generally place happiness in Heaven and external salvation.
-In reality, changing our environment is a pas- sive measure, just like “changing the broth without changing the medicine”.
+In reality, changing our environment is a passive measure, just like “changing the broth without changing the medicine”.
-If the quality of life has not changed, the re- sulting happiness will only be short-lived.
+If the quality of life has not changed, the resulting happiness will only be short-lived.
 Because confusion is still present, it will continue to generate troubles and create a ceaseless cycle of rebirth or Samsara.
 The Dharma teaches us that only when we experience and verify the truth of life can we turn our delusion into enlightenment and transcend suffering.
 Furthermore, Buddhism especially emphasizes self-reliance, which is the essential feature that distinguishes Buddhism from other religions.
 In other religions, external power is stressed and believers hold that people can be saved if they have absolute faith.
-In the practice of Buddhism, we mainly rely on ourselves although we sometimes seek bless- ings from Buddhas and Bodhisattvas.
+In the practice of Buddhism, we mainly rely on ourselves although we sometimes seek blessings from Buddhas and Bodhisattvas.

 Of course, it is not possible to solely rely on oneself.
-It is also necessary to have wisdom and methods to attain enlight- enment.
+It is also necessary to have wisdom and methods to attain enlightenment.
 That is to say, we need to rely on both self and the Dharma.
 Otherwise, we will be led astray by self-conceit.
 The Dharma mentioned here refers to the path of cultivation taught by the Buddha, simply put, the Three Practices1 and the Noble Eight-fold Path2.